-Support letters can be very helpful in immigration, particularly when seeking naturalization (citizenship), a waiver of something that prevents you from obtaining a visa to enter the country, or when fighting removal (deportation).
+Strong support letters can be very helpful in immigration, particularly when seeking naturalization (citizenship), a waiver of something that prevents you from obtaining a visa to enter the country, or when fighting removal (deportation).
 Strong support letters are critical if there is anything in your background that may lead to discretionary denial of the benefit or relief you are seeking.
 A number of solid support letters may favorably influence the consular or immigration officer or judge, and are well worth your time to arrange.

 Consider asking your current and any past employers, family members who are U.S.citizens or legal permanent residents, the elected officers of any organizations to which you belong, friends and neighbors– in short, anyone who can provide a good character reference for you.

-What makes a good support letter?
+What makes strong support letters?

-The letter should include the following:
+The letter should include the following details:

 I am a U.S. citizen and I have been Mr. X’s employer for the past five years.

-The purpose of the letter is to provide a good character reference for you, and may include details concerning the your involvement with charitable causes, anecdotes concerning the subject’s deeds to help friends and neighbors, or stories showing the your dependability and care of family members.
-Alternatively,a letter may present a specific economic, emotional, or other hardship the author of the letter will face if the you are denied the specific immigration relief or benefit being sought.
+The purpose of the letter is to provide a good character reference for you, and may include details concerning your involvement with charitable causes or other volunteer/religious activities, anecdotes concerning the applicant’s actions to help friends and neighbors, or stories showing your dependability and care of family members.
+Alternatively,a letter may present a specific economic, emotional, or other hardship the author of the letter will face if denied the specific immigration relief or benefit being sought.